miloknowles/adaptive-stereo-icra-2021/README.md

-# Toward Robust and Efficient Online Adaptation for Deep Stereo Depth Estimation
+# Toward Robust and Efficient Online Adaptation for Deep Stereo Depth Estimation (ICRA 2021)

-This is the code used in the ICRA 2021 paper draft.
+This is the code for my ICRA 2021 [paper](https://groups.csail.mit.edu/rrg/papers/knowles-icra21.pdf), written during my M.Eng in the Robust Robotics Group.

+> Note: I'm in the process of migrating and cleaning up the code here, and it's not in a working state at the moment.

+## Codebase

 - Pretrained models are located in `resources/pretrained_models`
 - More information on dataset splits is in `splits/README.md`
 - The `experiments` folder contains scripts for running training/adaptation